Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: Experimental Study

 All models were trained and evaluated over three temporal resolutions: \begin{itemize} \item \textbf{Short-term forecasting}: 10 up to 30 minutes, in steps of 10 minutes (i.e., 3 steps); \item \textbf{Mid-term forecasting}: 2 up to 8 hours, in steps of 2 hours (i.e., 4 steps); and \item \textbf{Long-term forecasting}: 1 up to 5 days, in steps of 1 day (i.e., 5 steps). \end{itemize}

 Hyperparameters for the learning models were fixed rather than exhaustively tuned, in order to ensure reproducibility and maintain computational feasibility across datasets.
 GPU acceleration was used for XGBoost and neural models, while ARIMA was executed on CPU.
-The settings were as follows: \begin{itemize} \item \textbf{ARIMA}: per-station order selected from the restricted AIC grid as described above, trained on the capped tail of the training set, and used to forecast the full test horizon. \item \textbf{XGBoost}: {\texttt{\fontsize{9}{10}\selectfont device=cuda, tree\_method=hist}}; learning rate 0.05; maximum depth 8; subsample 0.8; {\texttt{\fontsize{9}{10}\selectfont colsample\_bytree}} 0.8; $\ell_2$ regularization 1.0; up to 2000 rounds with early stopping (patience 200). \item \textbf{GRU/LSTM}: sequence length equal to the number of engineered lag features; 64 hidden units; Adam optimizer ($10^{-3}$); batch size 2048; maximum 200 epochs with early stopping (patience 20); TensorFlow mixed precision enabled on GPU. \item \textbf{Transformer}: $d_{\text{model}}{=}128$, 8 attention heads, 4 layers, feed-forward dimension 256, dropout 0.1; trained with the same optimizer, batch size, early stopping, and mixed precision settings, as with GRU/LSTM. \end{itemize}
+The settings were as follows: \begin{itemize} \item \textbf{ARIMA}: per-station order selected from the restricted AIC grid as described above, trained on the capped tail of the training set, and used to forecast the full test horizon. \item \textbf{XGBoost}: {\texttt{\fontsize{9}{10}\selectfont device=cuda, tree\_method=hist}}; learning rate 0.05; maximum depth 8; subsample 0.8; {\texttt{\fontsize{9}{10}\selectfont colsample\_bytree}} 0.8; $\ell_2$ regularization 1.0; up to 2000 rounds with early stopping (patience 200). \item \textbf{GRU/LSTM}: sequence length equal to the number of engineered lag features; 64 hidden units; Adam optimizer ($10^{-3}$); batch size 2048; maximum 200 epochs with early stopping (patience 20); TensorFlow mixed precision enabled on GPU. \item \textbf{Transformer}: $d_{\text{model}}{=}128$, 8 attention heads, 4 layers, feed-forward dimension 256, dropout 0.1; trained with the same optimizer, batch size, early stopping, and mixed precision settings, as with GRU/LSTM. \end{itemize} The hyperparameters above were chosen to be conservative and stable across datasets, inspired by settings commonly reported in the time series forecasting literature and by preliminary convergence checks, rather than by dataset-specific tuning or automated search.
+This trades off some potential performance gains in favor of comparability and computational feasibility across the large number of experimental configurations (cities, aggregation levels, horizons).
+Consequently, the reported scores should be interpreted as conservative estimates of what each model family can achieve under a simple, uniform configuration rather than as fully optimized best-case results.

 All experiments were conducted in Python, with version 3.10 used for data preprocessing and version 3.8 for forecasting, model training and inference.
 The models were developed using standard open-source libraries, including \texttt{\fontsize{9}{10}\selectfont pandas}, \texttt{\fontsize{9}{10}\selectfont numpy}, \texttt{\fontsize{9}{10}\selectfont statsmodels}, \texttt{\fontsize{9}{10}\selectfont scikit-learn}, and \texttt{\fontsize{9}{10}\selectfont tensorflow}.